 The icon layer defines the appearance of a component model in the package browser and in on the diagram layer of another model if it is instantiated there.
 Drawing nice icons of models both improve the visual appearance and readability of a model.

-When a class, like a model, function or package, takes all objects and properties of a different class and applies to itself.
-See #Extend.
+Inheritance is when a class, like a model, function or package, takes all objects and properties of a different (parent) class and applies to itself.
+See also

-The manifestation of a class.
+Instantiation can be seen as the manifestation of a class.
 The class describes how a component or system behaves, but to simulate it, an instance is needed.
 Only instance variables are computed when a model is simulated.
-In Modelon Impact, classes are collected in the Workspace panel (left side) and instances are created by drag-and-drop to the model canvas (center).
+In Impact, classes are collected in the Workspace panel (left side) and instances are created by drag-and-drop to the model canvas (center).
 Values given to parameters in classes are merely default values and may be changed for every instance.
 This is done by clicking on the component instance on the canvas, and giving values in the Details panel (right side).

-The time gaps between result points in from a dynamic simulation.
-In the result points the solver has ensured that the model equations are fullfilled to a certain tolerance.
+Intervals refer to the time gaps between result points in from a dynamic simulation.
+In the result points the solver has ensured that the model equations are fulfilled to a certain tolerance.
 In between those time points result points are interpolated to produce plots.
-How many intervals or the time between result points can be specified by soler settings in Impact.
+How many intervals or the time between result points can be specified by solver settings in Impact.

-Peek into an instantiated component while still keeing the current class open.
+Inspect Component means that you peek into an instantiated component while still keeing the current class open.
 Compared to “Open class” you cannot edit anything while inspecting a component, however what you see there will reflect any modifications to the instance done in the open class.
-See #Open-Class.

 The Jupyter Notebook is a web-based interactive computing platform.
 The notebook combines live code, equations, narrative text and visualizations.
-See (external link): Jupyter Notebook's documentation page.
+Jupyter Notebook's documentation page.

 Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
-See (external link): Kubernetes' documentation page
+Kubernetes' documentation page

-Part of the Workspace panel where you see and browse read-only Modelica libraries that is included in your Modelon Impact.
+The Library Browser is the part of the Workspace panel where you see and browse read-only Modelica Libraries that is included in your Modelon Impact.

-Language for creating models used in Impact.
-See (external link): Modelica's documentation page.
+Modelica - language for creating models used in Impact.
+Modelica's documentation page.

 The OPTIMICA Compiler Toolkit (OCT) is the calculation engine (both compiler and solver) used by Modelon Impact.
 It comes with a Modelica compiler with capabilities beyond dynamic simulation by offering unique features for optimization and steady-state computations.
 OCT.

-Container class to collect models and other classes with the purpose of organizing library content.
+The Package is a "container class" to collect models and other Modelica classes with the purpose of organizing library content.
 A package may contain other packages, classes and constants.
 The equivalent to a folder in a file system.
-All libraries are packages.
+All Libraries are packages!

-Similar to a model variable, but may not vary over time.
-Parameters may be given default values in model, get changed at inheritance and instantiation (except if they have a final prefix).
+Parameter is similar to a model variable, but may not vary over time.
+Parameters may be given default values in the model, get changed at inheritance and instantiation (except if they have a final prefix).
 Parameters may be computed from other parameters.
 Parameters may also be implicitly defined, by giving a fixed=false attribute and providing an initial equation from which it can be solved.
-In this case the parameter value is solved for during initialization.
-A parameter is structural if it influence the numerical structure of the model, like the number of equations.
+In this case, the parameter value is solved during initialization.
+A parameter is structural if it influences the numerical structure of the model, like the number of equations.
 Structural parameters values are determined at model compilation.
-Other parameter values can be changed without need of re-compiling the model.
+Other parameter values can be changed without the need of re-compiling the model.

-A Modelica class that may only include variable, parameter and constants, but not equations or algorithms.
-Typically used for collecting paraemters or variables, to make them easier to find or propagate.
+Record is a Modelica class that may only include variables, parameters and constants, but not equations or algorithms.
+They are typically used for collecting parameters or variables, to make them easier to find or propagate.

 Replacing a component with a compatible component is referred to as redeclaring the component model.
 Components that can be redeclared are said to be replaceable and are shown with dashed line borders in the model canvas.
 From a Modelica point-of-view, redeclare means to change the class of an instance or local class.

-To solve all model equations so that values of all varaibles become known.
-See: #execute.
+Simulate means to solve all model equations so that the values of all variables become known.

-The part of Modelon Impact that computes the resulting time-trajectories of all model variables during simulation.
-From the start time, the solver evaluates the model equations to obtain the time-derivatives of the dynamic state variables.
+Solver is part of Impact that computes the resulting time trajectories of all model variables during simulation.
+From the start time, the solver evaluates the model equations to obtain the time derivatives of the dynamic state variables.
 Those derivatives are used to compute state variable values in future time points.
 Different solvers are available and will perform differently.

 Stickies are used in Modelon Impact to visualize parameters and variables in the model canvas.
-See: Stickies.
+Go to Stickies.

 A system is an object or collection of objects whose properties we want to study

-Model examples designed so the user can select components to insert.
-Tempaltes are found in the library documentation and found through the filter function in the Workspace panel.
+Templates – model examples designed so the user can select components to insert.
+Templates are found in the library documentation and found through the filter function in the Workspace panel.

 Step by step instructions from an engineering question to a result.
 A workflow can be automated or be a set of documented instructions.